 Improvements to public facilities and infrastructure located in the City that serves LMI residents is critical to community development and quality of life efforts.
-The nation's Opiate Crisis has presented a visible strain on the the City's public facilities.
+The world Coronavirus Pandemic has presented a visible strain on the City's public facilities.
 Especially, facilities that aid in providing medical care to local residents.
 As a result, the City has evaluated the need and will strive to commit funds in areas that will address the growing need for services.
 As a whole, the City will make public improvements that enhance and compliment neighborhood safety and community development activities.